UWB-ACM/Hackathon-Docs/home.md

 contributions are greatly appreciated!

-Please file an issue on the [GitHub repository][github], or fork the repo and submit a new Pull Request.
+Please file an issue on the [GitHub repository][github], request an organizer to give your account wiki access, or fork the repo and submit a new Pull Request.

 [github]: https://github.com/UWB-ACM/Hackathon-Docs